 After a manuscript has been accepted for publication, the author’s institution will be approached with a request to pay a charge of $110 per page to cover part of the cost of publication.
-If the page charge is honored, the author will receive 100 free reprints (without covers).
 Color photos judged to be essential to demonstrate the results of a paper may be printed in color, but will incur extra cost on the author.
 Detailed instructions will accompany the page proofs.

 Authors will automatically be redirected to the eCF (electronic Copyright Form) after they have submitted the final files.
 The eCF makes signing a publishing agreement easy.
 The form will determine which agreement meets your needs and enable you to complete it on-screen.

 J. Electronic Form of Final Manuscript:

 For the final printed production of the manuscript, the authors will need to submit source files of the manuscript as explained on the submission web-page.
 Make sure your files are complete including: abstract, text, references, footnotes, biographies, photos and figure captions.
 The preferred main formats are TeX or LaTeX.
 LaTeX style files can be obtained here.